 - Participating in commercial exhibitions of the field around the world.

-Smart Money Program: Support for companies marketing efforts for one new market or for changing their marketing strategy in an existing market.
+Smart Money Program: provides support for companies marketing efforts for one new market or for making a strategic shift in its marketing operation in an existing market.
 Basic requirements: Min. export of NIS 1 million per year, not more than NIS 200 million turnover per year.